-VI.
 Student Discipline

-A. Behavior
+Behavior

-Good behavior is one of the most important responsibilities a student has in school.
-Appropriate behavior allows student to have a positive learning environment, & students will be expected to contribute by behaving responsibly.
-Students, parents, & teachers share in maintaining this productive climate, so that students may reach their fullest potential.
-Special education students who violate student rules & regulations will be disciplined in the same manner as regular program students unless the behavior is part of the student's handicapping condition(s).
+Good behavior, including academic effort and attendance, is one of the most important responsibilities a student has in school.
+Appropriate behavior allows student to have a positive learning environment and students will be expected to contribute by behaving responsibly.
+Students, parents/guardians and teachers share in maintaining this productive climate, so that students may reach their fullest potential.
+At CMS, we emphasize the three R's, where students are Respectful, Responsible and Ready to Learn each day.